peentoon/WaterPi/Recipe.md

 Select Raspberry OS Lite 32

-Customize settings:
+Customize settings via advanced options menu (CTRL+SHIFT+X to access it):
 - Give it a name
 - Configure WiFi
-- Define main user and it password
+- Define main user and its password
 - Activate SSH

 Flash on SD Card.